laurent85v/archuseriso/readme.md

     sudo aui-mkusb /dev/sdc archuseriso-xfce-0330-x64.iso

-Persistence note: for a Live USB created with a different tool, the missing persistence feature can be turned on from the live environment (Restart needed).
-Note this tool only supports a subset of the standard features.
-Use `aui-mkusb` for full features.
+Persistence note: for a Live USB created with a different tool the missing persistence feature can be turned on from the live usb (restart needed).
+The following command executed within the live desktop environment only supports a subset of the standard features, prefer using `aui-mkusb` for creating the live usb to take advantage of full features.

     sudo aui-addpersistence